tinusaur/owowod/README.txt

 - Using USB-to-Serial (TTL) converter that goes to the computer as if it comes from a COM port.
 - Using COM port monitoring program or terminal will show the debugging text on the screen of the computer.

-This was developed and test with the following microcontrollers: ATtiny85, ATtiny45, ATtiny25.
+This was developed with and tested on the following microcontrollers: ATtiny85, ATtiny45, ATtiny25.

-This was tested to work with following USB-to-Serial chips: PL2303; CH340G.
+This was tested to work with following USB-to-Serial chips: PL2303, CH340G.

 Project page: http://tinusaur.org/projects/owowod/
 Source code: https://bitbucket.org/tinusaur/owowod